Sorry, you need to enable JavaScript to visit this website.

 Can mycoprotein be used as a protein source for athletes and bodybuilders?

 Yes, mycoprotein can be a valuable protein source for athletes and those looking to increase their protein intake.
+Several studies have shown that mycoprotein stimulate the muscle growth just like animal protein do.
+Mycoprotein are complete proteins, as they contain all essential amino acids needed by our body.

 What is the future outlook for mycoprotein in the food industry?